-dir: The location for the CA database a simple text database containing ab separated fields status: A value of 'R' - revoked, 'E' -expired or 'V' valid issued date: When the certificate was certified revoked date: When it was revoked, blank if not revoked serial number: certificate: CN: The serial field should be unique as should the CN/status combination.
-The ca program checks these at startup. certs: This is where all the previously issued certificates are kept
+dir: The location for the CA database

+The database is a simple text database containing the following tab separated fields status: A value of 'R' - revoked, 'E' -expired or 'V' valid issued date: When the certificate was certified revoked date: When it was revoked, blank if not revoked serial number: certificate: CN: The certificate serial number Where the certificate is located The name of the certificate certs: This is where all the previously issue ed (certif icate es a re kept

+The serial field should be unique as should the CN/status combination.
+The ca program checks these at startup.